Sumitverma32/myprojects/README.md

 # myprojects
-This is myprojects for git and githubs class
+This is myprojects for git &map; and githubs class.